 At #LTFrance 2020

-On February 5th and 6th, I spent few hours at the Learning Technologies France conference for the first time.
+On February 5th and 6th, I spent a few hours at the Learning Technologies France conference for the first time.
 As an attendee, I went to some conferences: one on workplace learning design, one on the impact of emerging trends on workplace learning, and one on the French learning market.
-Over this post, I want to reflect on the event through this retrospective and the futures of the learning profession.
+Over this post, I want to reflect on the event through this retrospective and the learning profession’s futures.

 Here is the mindmap from the keynote of David Kelly, Executive Director of @eLearningGuild, about emerging global trends in digital learning.
-This talk was more about the impact of emerging technologies and behaviors on workplace learning than just digital learning or training technologies.
+This talk was more about the impact of emerging technologies and workplace learning behaviours than digital learning or training technologies.

 “Spent yesterday afternoon walking around Paris.
 Can we just take a moment to acknowledge how amazing Google Translate is?
 It’s not just how easy it made navigating the city, reading museum narratives, and talking to people… it’s about how normal it made it all feel.” — @LnDDave